Asher and Anna

 Jacob’s Hebrew Words and ‘84’

 Back with Jacob’s statement to his son Asher.
 Are there any indications in the original Hebrew of Jacob’s death-bed words to Asher which speak of these 84 years of Anna – the 84 years during which Anna prayerfully and faithfully waited before being in the physical presence of Messiah?
+Yes, there are.
+(NOTE: the following numbers and their Hebrew alignment are shown in the diagram below.)

 First, the Hebrew word for ‘bread’, used by Jacob, has a numerical value of 84.
 This is a strong link because it is the ‘bread’ from Asher (as a metaphor for the word of God) which is rich and forges a conceptual link with the deeper meaning of Anna’s life, circumstances and numbers.